Professor of Individualized drug treatment

 In 2013 she received the highly prestigious Vidi grant from the Dutch Organization of Scientific Research NWO for her research line ‘From Descriptive to Predictive Pharmacology in Children using Semi-Physiological population modelling’.

 Beside the Best PhD Thesis Award 2002 by the Dutch Society of Clinical Pharmacology and Biopharmacy, she was awarded in 2009 the ‘Huizenga penning’ by the Dutch Society of Hospital Pharmacy, which is an award presented to young Dutch hospital-pharmacists for scientific work of outstanding quality.
+Many of her (former) PhD students have received awards for their work.
+Dr. Knibbe became a Fellow (FCP) of the American College of Clinical Pharmacology (ACCP) in 2019.

 - Ziekenhuisapotheker-Klinisch Farmacoloog (Staflid)